Furniture Glossary®

 Sectional:

-A large sofa made in sections which are designed to combine together.
+A sectional is a large sofa made in sections which are designed to combine together.
 Sectionals are great for adding seating to large homes or for filling out angled entertainment rooms because they can be pieced together to fit a variety of spaces.
 Depending on the amount of sectional pieces, sectionals can usually sit anywhere from three to ten people.

 Sofa: